tencentyun/intlcloud-documents/yehe_doc/计算/云服务器/产品简介/镜像/镜像类型/Tencent Linux_intl_en.md

 For more information, see [Reinstalling the System](https://intl.cloud.tencent.com/document/product/213/4933).

 ## Technical Support
-Tencent Cloud provides the following technical support for Tlinux:
+- Tencent Cloud provides security updates in the YUM repository.
+You can run the `yum update` command to upgrade Tlinux.
-Tencent Cloud provides security updates in the YUM repository.
-You can run the `yum update` command to update Tlinux to the latest version.
+- Tlinux is an operating system image tailored to the cloud environment.
+It is based on kernel version 4.14.105, which has long been supported by the kernel community.
+Tencent Cloud will provide technical support for the problems you encounter while using Tlinux.